Igneous Rocks Facts

 Igneous comes from the Latin word ‘ignis’ which actually means fire.
-Igneous rocks are a word used for rocks that have formed by the cooling and hardening of molten lava or magma.
-The atoms and molecules of melted minerals are what make up magma.
+“Igneous” is a word used for rocks that have formed by the cooling and hardening of molten lava or magma.

 Basalt, granite, pumice and obsidian are examples of igneous rocks.
 There are over 700 different types of igneous rocks.
 Here are just a few.

 Pumice rocks are igneous rocks which were formed when lava cooled quickly above ground.
 The little pockets of air can be seen in them.

 This rock is so light, that many pumice rocks will actually float in water.
 Pumice is actually a kind of glass and not a mixture of minerals.

 Because this rock is so light, it is used quite often as a decorative landscape stone.
 Ground to a powder, it is used as an abrasive in polish compounds and in soaps.